thindil/steamsky/bin/doc/MODDING.md

   cannot become ill, no disease event for this faction, `nofatigue` faction members don't get tired so, they can't rest and regenerate health, `nomorale` faction members don't have morale (and bonuses from it)
-- Tags "career": Available careers for player when choice this faction.
+- Tags `career`: Available careers for player when choice this faction.
 Text between tags is description of career visible in new game setting.
 If faction don't have any available career then it is unavailable for player.
+- Attribute `index`: index of career.
+Must be existing career index from *data/careers.dat* file.
-- Attribute "playerindex": index of mobile used for starting player character, when he/she choice this career.
+- Attribute `playerindex`: index of mobile used for starting player character, when he/she choice this career.
 Value must be existing mobile index from any mobiles file.
-- Attribute "shipindex": index of ship used for starting player ship when he/she choice this career.
+- Attribute `shipindex`: index of ship used for starting player ship when he/she choice this career.
 Value must be existing ship index from any ships file.